-A CASE OF MISERY .- With reference to a recent case of destitution brought before the attention of the Thames magistrate, a letter containing a contribution, and dated from the Samaritan Institution, Victoria-street, City, was handed in on Tuesday.
-It ran thus :---"For a poor on-Tyne of the manslaughter of Ann Fleming, a woman a Mr. Roper, who pretended to be connected with a society for relieving distressed needlewomen, and who obtained large sums of money from the benevolent, on the strength of 'melancholy cases' which had no existence except in his own imagination and the deluded faith of the donors.
-After an interval this same person withstanding the disclosures which have been publicly made with respect to him, has once more obtained large sums of money on fraudulent pretences.
-Mr. Ferguson of Mr. Norton and of the public, that the latter may be placed on their guard.
+society for relieving distressed needlewomen, and who obtained large sums of money from the benevolent, on the strength of 'melancholy cases' which had no existence except in his own imagination and the deluded faith of the donors.
+After an interval this same person has again appeared in his former character, and, notwithstanding the disclosures which have been publicly made with respect to him, has once more obtained large sums of money on fraudulent pretences.
+Mr. Ferguson has, therefore, brought the matter before the attention of Mr. Norton and of the public, that the latter may be placed on their guard.

-APPREHENSION OF A SCOTCH MERCHANT ON CHARGES of FORGERY.-Joseph Manning Wilson, recently a wellknown corn merchant and shipbroker at Leith, has just been apprehended on charges of forging bills of exchange to the amount of between 2000l. and 3000l.
+APPREHENSION OF A SCOTCH MERCHANT ON CHARGES or Forgery.-Joseph Manning Wilson, recently a wellknown corn merchant and shipbroker at Leith, has just been apprehended on charges of forging bills of exchange to the amount of between 2000l. and 3000l.
 He had gone to Australia after the commission of the offence, but he returned early last week, and was apprehended in Folkestone.
 His intention was to go to Germany shortly.
 He cheated the captain of the vessel which brought him home out of the passage money, by giving him a bill on the Bank of Scotland, payable at Coutts and Co's, London, which was dishonoured on presentation.
 In his original frauds, he was connected with one Jacob Christiansen, also a shipbroker at Leith, who has been already convicted.